Danny Califf: Youth and college career

-Professional
+Club career

 After his sophomore season, Califf signed a Project-40 contract with MLS and entered the 2000 MLS SuperDraft, where he was selected sixth overall by the Los Angeles Galaxy.
 Califf was immediately slotted into the Galaxy's starting line up, appearing in 18 games, 16 of them starts, as a rookie.
 Over the next three years, Califf would establish himself as one of the best central defenders in the league, starting 69 games for the Galaxy while helping the team to win a U.S. Open Cup in 2001 and a MLS Cup in 2002.
 Califf struggled with injuries in 2004, and was able to make only 10 starts, playing 855 minutes.

 Califf was traded to the San Jose Earthquakes for an allocation prior to the 2005 season.
 He then regained his old form and even improved, being named to the MLS Best XI for the first time.
 Califf has scored seven league goals and four assists in six years in MLS.

 He left the Quakes after just one season to sign with Aalborg in the Danish Superliga.
 In his first full season at Aalborg, Califf played 30 of 33 games, and helped the team win bronze medals in the 2006–07 Superliga season.
 Califf scored his first Aalborg goal on the last match day of the season, as bronze medal contenders Odense BK were defeated 3–1.
 After the season, during AaB's Intertoto Cup campaign, Califf was named club captain.
 In the 2007–08 Superliga season he helped Aalborg to a gold medal but after the season he could not agree with Aalborg on a new contract.
 He eventually signed with Danish Superliga rivals Midtjylland.

 On December 3, 2009, the Philadelphia Union announced that they had acquired Califf's MLS rights from Houston Dynamo and that he would join the team for their inaugural 2010 season.
 Before the Union's first game against Seattle Sounders FC he was announced as the team's captain.
 Califf scored his first goal for the Union in the 2011 MLS season opener win against Houston Dynamo on March 19, 2011.
 He was named to the MLS Team of the week for this performance that match also.
 On June 8, Califf was named a nominee for the MLS All-Star Game.
 It was announced that he was fifth in defender voting for the All-Star Game.

 On May 17, 2012, Califf was traded to Chivas USA for Michael Lahoud and allocation money.
 At the end of the 2012 season, Chivas USA declined Califf's contract option and he entered the 2012 MLS Re-Entry Draft.
 On December 14, 2012, Califf was selected by Toronto FC with the first pick of stage two of the draft and that day signed a contract with Toronto for the 2013 season.